tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Examples using tidychangepoint

 \subsection{The designated hitter in Major League Baseball}

 Sometimes we know the truth about when changepoints occur.
-For example, Figure~\ref{fig-mlb-hrs} shows the difference in batting average between the American and National Leagues of Major League Baseball (MLB) from 1925--2020.
-The introduction of the designated hitter rule in the American League in 1973 led to noticeable differences in batting performance relative to the National League (which did not adapt the rule until 2020), because the designated hitter employed by American League teams was always a better hitter than the pitcher (who was forced to bat in the National League).
-Note that in Figure~\ref{fig-mlb-hrs}, the American League had a higher batting average in every single year from 1973 to 2020.
+For example, Figure~\ref{fig-mlb-hrs} shows the difference in batting average between the American and National Leagues of Major League Baseball (MLB) from 1925--2019.
+The introduction of the designated hitter rule in the American League in 1973 led to noticeable differences in batting performance relative to the National League (which did not adapt the rule until 2020), because the rule allowed teams in the American League to designate another player to hit in place of the pitcher, whereas in the National League, the current pitcher continued to be forced to hit.
+Most pitchers are poor hitters relative to a Major League non-pitcher, and so the designated hitter rule allowed American League teams to bat 9 non-pitchers all the time, whereas National League teams generally had 8 non-pitchers and one pitcher in the batting lineup.
+The goal of the rule change was to increase offensive performance in the American League, and it worked.
+Note that in Figure~\ref{fig-mlb-hrs}, the American League had a higher batting average in every single year from 1973 to 2019.
 Thus, the year 1973 is a known changepoint, because the data generating process changed before and after that year.

 \phantomsection Using the \texttt{segment()} function, we create a list of \texttt{tidycpt} model objects (see Section~\ref{sec-tidychangepoint}).
 We apply the PELT algorithm for a change in means and variances using the default MBIC penalty function, and also try a model that allows only the mean to vary across regions and uses the BIC penalty function.
 Next, we try the WBS algorithm.
 Finally, we try a genetic algorithm using a normal meanshift model and the MDL penalty function (see Section~\ref{sec-penalty}).
 This algorithm will stop after 500 generations (\texttt{maxiter}), or after 50 consecutive generations with no improvement (\texttt{run}), whichever comes first.